Skip to main content

 // }

-The filter` parameter is used to specify query conditions and supports two methods: basic queries and relational queries.
+filter parameter is used to specify query conditions, supporting both basic queries and associated queries.

 Basic Query where